cdcharlebois/searchable-listview-native/README.md

 This widget is the spiritual successor to GridSearch, and adds the ability to configure advanced filtering controls to listviews on native.

 ### ⚠️ This widget is only for use in Mendix 8.
 In Mendix 9, filter nanoflows can be used to achieve the same functionality with out-of-the-box components.
+See [the wiki page](https://github.com/cdcharlebois/searchable-listview-native/wiki/Migration-to-Mendix-9) for more details

 ### Features